Synthetixio/SIPs/SIPS/gas-tank.md

 There are a number of proposed operations in the Synthetix ecosystem which require transactions to be executed after a delay.
 Such operations include:

-* Limit orders, stop losses and other triggered orders
+* Limit orders and other future triggered orders
 * Futures contract order confirmations
 * Fee reclamation settlements